wetryingtodorock/getblock-docs/en/rpc-service/ont/json-rpc/ont_getversion.md

 ---
-title: ont:getversion \[POST\]
+title: getversion - Ontology
-description: Fetch the version of the current node.
+description: Example code for the getversion json-rpc method. Сomplete guide on how to use getversion json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters